arielsalminen/vue-design-system/docs/faq.md

 ## What browsers are supported?

+The development environment supports the following browsers.
+To tweak browsers supported in production you will want to edit the [browsers list in package.json](https://github.com/viljamis/vue-design-system/blob/master/package.json#L124-L132).

 | BROWSER         | VERSION |
 | --------------- | ------- |
 | Google Chrome   | Latest  |